salimdellali/text-storing-processing/README.md

 - `npm install` : install dependencies
 - `npm start` : run the server
-- `npm devserver` : start the server in dev mode (restart the server on each save)
+- `npm run devserver` : start the server in dev mode (restart the server on each save)